Apply for the CDCES Credential

 The CDCES designation is for health professionals who possess comprehensive knowledge and experience in

 Employers, health care providers, and people with diabetes look for the CDCES credential when choosing to work with a diabetes care and education specialist.
 The certification ensures you possess the skills and knowledge necessary to deliver high quality diabetes care and education.

-For an overview of the eligibility requirements, download the CDCES brochure or check out the video and ADCES podcast below.
+For an overview of the eligibility requirements, download the CDCES brochure and check out the videos and ADCES podcast below.